enkidevs/curriculum/typescript/introduction/tsc-intro/get-started-with-typescript.md

 ---

-# Get started with TypeScript
+# Get Started with TypeScript

 ---
 ## Content